 Market risk is the risk of loss arising from movements in observable market variables such as interest rates and other market prices.
 The Fund is exposed to market risks, predominantly through the investment of Fund balances.
-For the years ended 30 June 2016 and 30 June 2015, the Fund balances were invested with UBS and Schroders within mandates approved by the Board.
+For the years ended 30 June 2017 and 30 June 2016, the Fund balances were invested with UBS and Schroders in accordance with the NGF Investment Policy Statement as approved by the Board.